 Image via Flickr by chefranden

 Comfort is arguably the biggest priority in your office space.
 You’ll spend hundreds of hours here each year, and to ensure that time is productive, you must be comfortable.
 Of course, you don’t want a setting that will leave you feeling sleepy or too relaxed.
 Start with ergonomic furniture and computer accessories.
-Choose a desk that gives you enough space to work on comfortably.
+Choose a desk from Woods Furniture Australia that gives you enough space to work on comfortably with proper siding for homes.
 Then, follow these extra steps to create the ideal work environment:

 - Find a quiet space: To minimize social distractions, choose the quietest portion of your house for the office.

 - Ensure you have enough light: Spending hours in a dark, secluded room can leave you feeling anxious and unhappy.
 Take advantage of natural light, if possible, and add other lights as needed to brighten your space.

 - Install a dehumidifier: If you’re physically uncomfortable, you’ll have trouble focusing and grow to dislike working from home.
 Install a dehumidifier to ensure the indoor air quality around your workspace is pleasant.